 A list of universally held beliefs.

-To get in touch with an Institute for The Work Certified Facilitators, please click below.Find a Facilitator
+To get in touch with a Certified Facilitator for The Work of Byron Katie, please click below.Find a Facilitator

 The Helpline is for people new to The Work and for those needing occasional support.
 It’s available in many languages, as volunteers are available.